By Nichol Quest-Herelle

 One could say technological advances have allowed us all to become a little wiser!
 Or it could be noted that technology has replaced too much of the human requirement – to think ‘bots’ (a software application that runs automated tasks (scripts) over the internet) are probably working on your system right now, visiting websites, clicking on ads or impressions, which are recorded, passing fake data to cover their tracks and we didn’t even know it!….
 Perhaps it’s all about ‘transparency’, or lack thereof and media businesses being required to not only report on where ad budgets are spent & ad performance, but to also prove these ads have actually been seen with human eye balls (no more relying on mock ups & screen grabs)?

 Whatever the reason, we should now be thinking about the ‘cause & effect’ scenarios and the reach that Ad Fraud has throughout the entire advertising industry.
-In monetary terms, we work within an industry that reportedly generates upwards of $400 billion each year, with trailblazing business like Facebook, Google Amazon, MSN.. (again to name but a few) pushing the boundaries in the race to be no.1., but what about the question of professional/industrial ‘Trust’ and consumer confidence?
+In monetary terms, we work within an industry that reportedly generates upwards of $400 billion each year, with trailblazing business like Facebook, Google Amazon, MSN.. (to name but a few) pushing the boundaries in the race to be no.1., but what about the question of professional/industrial ‘Trust’ and consumer confidence?

-We should promote initiatives like the IAB’s (TAG) helping to introduce new industry standards and best practices and commend companies making executive decisions to limit or cut out this fraud cancer, implement effective protocols and technologies to recognise, monitor and erase fraudulent activity and even instil a cultural ethos…..
+We should promote initiatives like the IAB’s (TAG) helping to introduce new industry standards and best practices and commend companies making executive decisions to limit or cut out this fraud cancer, implement effective protocols and technologies to recognise, monitor and erase fraudulent activity and even instill a cultural ethos…..

 But what next?
 And what will that look like?